-Odessa Barb whose scientific name is Pethia Padamya made its first appearance in a pet enthusiast’s circles in Odessa, Ukraine in the early 1970s.
-The word “Padamya” is Burmese for ruby because of the males vividly red color from head to tail which resembles that of the gem.
+Odessa Barb, whose scientific name is Pethia Padamya, made its first appearance in pet enthusiast’s circles in Odessa, Ukraine, in the early 1970s.
+The word “Padamya” is Burmese for ruby because of the male’s vividly red color from head to tail which resembles that of the gem.

-It has been introduced to the aquarium hobby for many years now and was only been described scientifically in 2008.
-Their popularity has grown significantly over the recent years and it shows.
-A really active and generally peaceful fish that very much enjoys living in a community tank with its buddies.
+It has been introduced to the aquarium hobby for many years now and has only been described scientifically in 2008.
+Their popularity has grown significantly over the recent years, and it shows.
+It is a really active and generally peaceful fish that enjoys living in a community tank with its buddies.

-It has a relatively small size which makes it viable to most tanks.
+It has a relatively small size which makes it viable for most tanks.

 Keep reading to find out more about this fish.